steroman/dynatrace-deck/slides.md

 So the first step is to build a cross-functional group responsible for shaping a unified narrative.
 Not a “committee for the sake of meetings,” but a working team aligned around user journeys.

-This group defines what content must exist for each stage, who owns it, and how it connects.
+This group defines what content must exist for each stage of the journey, who owns it, and how it all connects.
-They share signals from their areas, test improvements together, and help detect content needs by being the voice of the user in their respective area/stage.
+They share learnings from their areas, test improvements together, and help detect content needs by being the voice of the user in their respective area/stage.

-This structure creates shared ownership and prevents misalignment long before it reaches users.
+This structure creates shared ownership and creates stronger alignment before content reaches users.
 -->
 ---
 theme: ./theme